I'm playing with Remix

 In a similar vein, I ran a 'Humans of' photography Facebook page for several years in Wellington.
 I took a Facebook first approach, and I've long lost the original photos, so if I wanted to pull of the photos and quotes to move somewhere else, I'd have to be pulling them from Facebook.

-Now of course, in both of these cases probably the data can extracted programatically via API, but you may run into formatting issues, and just generally the whole thing sounds like a lot of friction.
+Now of course, in both of these cases probably the data can extracted programmatically via API, but you may run into formatting issues, and just generally the whole thing sounds like a lot of friction.

 The lesson in this is that while you may want to publish content to various platforms, it might be a lot easier to build an audience on one of these platforms, than on a personal blog, it's a good idea to own the original content in a format that you control.

-So this had been the approach I'd taken, I started writing posts in markdown, (you can see other posts in other repos on my Github, for example, my TypeScript tutorial series here) and just left them in Github, and that's it, occassionally sharing links directly to the Github markdown preview.
+So this had been the approach I'd taken, I started writing posts in markdown, (you can see other posts in other repos on my Github, for example, my TypeScript tutorial series here) and just left them in Github, and that's it, occasionally sharing links directly to the Github markdown preview.

 I like markdown